Who am I?

 What do I do?

 I explore the past and present of Arlington and blog about my discoveries.
-I’m also the Newsletter Editor and Facebook admin for the Arlington Historical Society.
+I also volunteer with the Arlington Historical Society, serving as Newsletter Editor and manager of the Fielder Museum Facebook page.

-Check out my recent posts below, use the search field to find something specific, or browse the Archive for a full list.
+Check out some of my favorite posts below, use the search field to find something specific, or browse the Archive for a full list.

 - Arlington Advocate: Ready to Transition from Passion to Profession